klauseduard/mcp-structured-logging/README.md

 ## 🚧 Limitations

-This is a **simple implementation** designed for POCs and development:
+This is a **demonstration implementation** designed for learning, development, and POCs:

 - ❌ No authentication or security
 - ❌ No complex querying (text search, date ranges)